By Daniel Collins (email@example.com).

 It is true that the IFA, as permitted by FIFA, allow players who possess just an Irish passport to represent them, but when these players represent Northern Ireland, they are officially doing so in light of their right to British citizenship.
 In this instance, their passport fulfils such purposes as identification and travel, but it does not necessarily prove possession of the only form of citizenship under which one can qualify to play for Northern Ireland; that being British citizenship.
 Officially, Northern Ireland, as a British entity, represents only the British nationality on the international stage.
 The eligibility of Northern Ireland players to play for the IFA who possess solely an Irish passport must still otherwise be ascertained and certified for FIFA by the IFA.
 Irish nationality does not qualify a player to play for the IFA’s teams for the simple reason that Irish nationality is administered by the law of Ireland; it is not a nationality governed or provided by the law of the United Kingdom, or Northern Ireland.
 Certainly, the Good Friday Agreement guided the passing of legislation and constitutional amendment in Ireland, but it in itself is not a legislative instrument.
 It did not have the effect of ceding to the British state or Northern Ireland government the Irish state's prerogative to issue Irish citizenship.
-Thus, the effect of Irish nationality law in Northern Ireland remains extra-territorial.
-Irish nationality is not "native", "inherent" or "integral" to Northern Ireland as a jurisdictional institution or entity through the British law that governs the jurisdiction.
+Thus, the effect of Irish nationality law in Northern Ireland officially remains extra-territorial.
+Irish nationality is not "constitutionally-indigenous" or "intrinsic" to Northern Ireland as a jurisdictional institution or entity through the British law that governs the territory.
 Rather, it spires, legitimately, from another separate jurisdiction of which (along with the broader Irish nation) the FAI is the international representative in football.
 On this matter, the CAS stated: